 Sadly, the borrowers who need the help the most are the ones who will have the most difficult time getting help.

 When the most effective option isn’t available, borrowers can resort to longshot strategies.
 These approaches may not always work, but they may be worth trying even with limited chances of success:

 Call the Lender Directly – Because Firstmark usually doesn’t have the authority to change the loan terms, borrowers can reach out directly to the lender for help.
 The odds are pretty good that the lender will direct the borrower back to Firstmark.
 Borrowers should explain that they have already reached out to Firstmark and that Firstmark told them they couldn’t make changes to the loan.
 The success of this approach may vary from one lender to the next.
 Borrowers may also want to investigate if the lender has an Ombudsman or Consumer Advocate.
 These resources may be the best option when making this unique request.

-File a CFBP Complaint – Reaching out to the CFPB is a good way to bring some extra attention to your situation.
+File a CFBP Complaint – Reaching out to the CFPB is an excellent way to bring some extra attention to your situation.
 Student loan companies are often very responsive to complaints, and even if the borrower doesn’t get the help they are asking for, they may get a more detailed explanation of the issue.
 This site has previously explained how to file a CFPB complaint and why it can make a difference.

 Don’t Buy the Hype on Deferments and Forbearances

 Many student loan companies will try to convince borrowers looking for a lower interest or lower payment that a deferment or forbearance will help them.